-- NOTE 1: The rest bits in EMRS(2) are reserved for future use and all bits in EMRS(2) except A0-A2, A7, BA0 and BA1 must be programmed to 0 when setting the extended mode register(2) during initialization. - NOTE 2: Due to the migration nature, user needs to ensure the DRAM part supports higher than 85°C Tcase temperature self-refresh entry.
+NOTE 1: BA2 and A4-A6, A8-A13 is reserved for future use and must be set to 0 when programming the EMR(2).

+- NOTE 2: Due to the migration nature, user needs to ensure the DRAM part supports higher than 85°C Tcase temperature self-refresh entry.
 If the high temperature self-refresh mode is supported then controller can set the EMRS2[A7] bit to enable the self-refresh rate in case of higher than 85°C temperature self-refresh operation. - NOTE 3: If PASR (Partial Array Self Refresh) is enabled, data located in areas of the array beyond the specified location will be lost if self refresh is entered.
-Data integrity will be maintained if t{REF} conditions are met and no Self Refresh command is issued. - NOTE 4: DCC (Duty Cycle Corrector) implemented, user may be given the controllability of DCC thru EMR (2) [A3] bit. - NOTE 5: BA2 is reserved for future use and must be set to 0 when programming the MR.
+Data integrity will be maintained if t{REF} conditions are met and no Self Refresh command is issued. - NOTE 4: DCC (Duty Cycle Corrector) implemented, user may be given the controllability of DCC thru EMR (2) [A3] bit.